microsoft/OSPO/bulk-targeted-sponsorship/README.md

 an organization with several hundred repositories will likely have many thousands of dependencies.

-### Advanced: collecting metadata the describes your dependencies
+### Advanced: collecting metadata that describes your dependencies

 For selecting which dependencies to sponsor in this round, Microsoft looked at a number of dimensions leveraging different